Tombana/foosball-tracker/README.md

 The main edits are:

-1. Fix scene id to balltrack scene
+1. Ignore requested scene and always use the balltrack scene
-2. Limit drawing framerate to source framerate.
-In `preview_process_returned_bufs` only call `raspitex_draw` when a new buffer is available from the camera source.
+2. Limit drawing framerate to source framerate: in `preview_process_returned_bufs` only call `raspitex_draw` when a new buffer is available from the camera source.

 Remove all the `gl_scenes/*` includes and replace them by only the `balltrack.h` file: